-Angina is a heart condition that can feel similar to a heart attack.
+Angina is a cardiology condition that can feel similar to a heart attack.
 Unlike a heart attack, the pain usually goes away in 15 minutes or less with rest or medication.
 Angina can signal an increased risk of heart attack.
 Like all chest pain, it should be checked out by a doctor.

 Angina occurs when the coronary arteries that bring oxygen-rich blood to the heart muscle are clogged with a fatty substance called plaque.

 A person with angina often experiences pain, burning, tightness, or pressure in the chest, back, neck, throat, or jaw which generally only lasts for a few minutes.
 Angina is a warning sign that the heart isn't getting the oxygen it needs and that you are at increased risk of having a heart attack.

 - Exertion (though it can also strike when you are resting)